Mind the Gap... or Not? How Translation Errors and Evaluation Details Skew Multilingual Results: Methodology

 \section{Methodology}

-We want to study the ability of current LLMs to transfer capabilities LLMs across different languages.
+We want to study the ability of current LLMs to transfer capabilities across different languages.
 MGSM~\citep{shi2022languagemodelsmultilingualchainofthought} offers a perfect setting for this kind of evaluation.
-Starting with a subset of 250 grad school math problems (in English) extracted from the GSM8K corpus \citep{cobbe2021trainingverifierssolvemath}, the authors produced translation into 10 different languages (listed in Table~\ref{tab:mgsm-languages}).
+Starting with a subset of 250 grade school math problems (in English) extracted from the GSM8K corpus \citep{cobbe2021trainingverifierssolvemath}, the authors produced translation into 10 different languages (listed in Table~\ref{tab:mgsm-languages}).
 In this way, the models have to perform the same reasoning steps in all languages to get the correct answer.
-The answers are numerical quantities, which enables for precise evaluation.
+The answers are numerical quantities, which allows for precise evaluation.

+We focus on the MGSM dataset as a case study for several reasons.
+First, it is a widely used benchmark for evaluating multilingual reasoning capabilities of LLMs, making our findings relevant to a broad audience.
+Second, math problems require complex, multi-step reasoning where language understanding is crucial, making it a sensitive benchmark for translation quality.
+While our analysis is focused on MGSM, we expect our findings regarding data quality issues and non-standardized evaluation to apply to other multilingual datasets as well.